BlankOn/irgsh-go/README.md

 ## Install

-Before install, make sure you stopped all the running irgsh-\* instances.
 To install or update irgsh-go, you can use the install script using cURL:

 ```
 curl -o- https://raw.githubusercontent.com/BlankOn/irgsh-go/master/utils/scripts/install.sh | bash